-That's what Tom said when he challenged me to share my three most top secret places in Northern California!
+That's what Tom said when he challenged me to share my three best travel secrets in Northern California!

 I said something like, Wow - only three?
 How am I going to choose only three!?!
 I'd be lucky to narrow it down to 300!